ABOUT DAN WALKER

-Dan Walker is a children's author and the creator of Sky Thieves, Desert Thieves and The Light Hunters fantasy adventure stories.
+Dan Walker is a UK's children's author and the creator of Sky Thieves, Desert Thieves, The Light Hunters and The Last Monster fantasy adventure stories.
 His books have been nominated for the Brilliant Book Award, the Reading Rampage Award, the RED Book Award, the Salford Children's Book Award and the Derbyshire Schools Book Award, and have been translated into multiple languages around the world.

-Dan (aged 38) was born on 20th May 1983 in Derby, UK, where he spent his childhood being dragged up and down the hills of the Peak District, frantically hammering away at computer games and raiding his cousin's bookshelf for anything with a colourful cover.
+Dan was born on 20th May 1983 in Derby, UK, where he spent his childhood walking the hills of the Peak District, frantically hammering away at computer games and raiding his cousin's bookshelf for anything with a colourful cover.

 A computer game called Final Fantasy VII had an enormous impact on me as a kid.
 I received some money for my 13th birthday, and had a choice between Tomb Raider II, (as a local to the city in which the Tomb Raider games were made, this one was tough to turn down!) and a Japanese RPG called Final Fantasy VII.
 Based on the recommendation of a friend, I went with FFVII, and it has remained one of my favourite stories in any medium ever since.

 I loved pretty much everything.
 Some of the tasks in lessons could get a bit boring, but there was so much to learn that I didn’t mind.
 I had a particular fondness for English, especially when we were learning about stories.
 I also loved Art, especially after I realised at the start of secondary school I could draw pretty well.
 Most of all, I enjoyed hanging around with my mates at break and lunch, playing football and chatting.